 Whether you use photos you’ve shot yourself, images that you’ve designed from scratch or if you download free photos from stock image providers, it’s also important that your images do more than simply illustrate your point.

-Here are some things your website or marketing agency must do correctly in order to be optimized for success:
+Here are some things your website must do correctly in order to be optimized for success:

 1. Name Images Adequately

 Images need context, and this can be successfully established simply by assigning names to them.
 Descriptive keyword phrases are very handy here, but be careful not to use too many words.
 Three to five words, separated with dashes, would suffice.

 2. Provide Detailed Image Alt Attributes with good keywords